Learn about the job offer, community endorsement, and other requirements for eligible applicants.

 - your employer’s efforts to fill the position within Canada and outcomes

-- name, title and contact information of the person issuing the endorsement of the Candidate letter.
+- name, title and contact information of the person issuing the Endorsement of Candidate letter.

 You must review the requirements for endorsement letters section for details.